krb5/krb5/doc/admin/admin_commands/kproplog.rst

 -------

 **-R**
     Reset the update log.
 This forces full resynchronization.
-If used on a slave then that slave will request a full resync.
-If used on the master then all slaves will request full resyncs.
+If used on a replica then that replica will request a full resync.
+    If used on the master then all replicas will request full resyncs.

 **-h**
     Display a summary of the update log.
 This information includes